A community of critical thinkers and innovative learners.

 Bellbrae Primary School offers students, staff and families a strong sense of community and belonging.
 This enables our students to develop and grow in a unique environment that is enjoyable, supportive, relevant and able to offer challenges that empower students to be 21st Century life-long learners.
-In 2015 we have nearly 415 students and in excess of 30 staff members across all facets of the school, yet are able to offer a strong sense of community where individuals are respected and appreciated.
+In 2017 we have 500 students and in excess of 35 staff members across all facets of the school, yet are able to offer a strong sense of community where individuals are respected and appreciated.
+The school is highly committed to the mental health and well-being of all students, with an active welfare program falling under the banner of 'Kidsmatter.'

 - Active promotion of confidence and self-esteem.

-- A well resourced school in a unique bush setting.
+- A well resourced school in a unique rural setting.

-- A quality curriculum developed by a team of dedicated and professional staff.
+- A quality curriculum developed by a team of dedicated and professional staff with a good balance of experience and gender.

 - A focus on critical thought, independent learning and transformational pedagogy.